THE HUMANITARIAN TECHNOLOGY NETWORK

 Connecting Grassroots to Gov, (John Crowley; Wilson Center)

-Guidance for Collaborating with Humanitarian_Organizations (Paper)
+Guidance for Collaborating with Formal Humanitarian Organizations

-Guidance for Collaborating with VTC's (Paper)
+Guidance for Collaborating with VTC's

 Introductory Resources: